bus

 Two years after the heavy rains of August 2022...
 What will happen to the Tsugaru Line?
 [Aomori Prefecture]

-What does the future hold for the areas along the Tsugaru Line?
+What will the future hold for the area along the Tsugaru Line?

 What is the Tsugaru Line?